zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 wants to sort out this problem.
 Why?
 Because he doe sn’t want his service with this company, whatever this company does for him, “ to be disconnected.”

 It sounds like Horizon is a phone company, no relat ion to an actual phone company here in the United States called “Verizon.”
 No relation at all.
 The service that Bob gets, we’re guessing his telephone  service, “may get disconnected.”
-“To disconnect” (disconnect) means t o stop providing service to someone.
+“To disconnect” (disconnect) means to stop providing service to someone.
 We usually use this verb “to connect” and the opposite, “to disconnect,” when we’re talking about telephone ser vice.
 If your telephone service gets “disconnected,” you no longer have it.
 The company will no longer provide you that service.

 Regina says, “I understand.
 Your bill may reflect c hanges you made to your usage plan, such as upgrading to a more expensive p lan.”
 Regina is saying that, in effect, Bob is wrong.
 She says that perhaps the bill, that has a much higher cost than Bob says it should, just “reflects change s” he’s made to his usage plan.
 “To reflect” (reflect) means to show or to indicate  or to result from.
 Regina is saying that perhaps Bob made changes to his “usage (usage) plan.”